 Ethan Allen Interiors (ETH) Upgraded at Zacks Investment Research

-Zacks Investment Research upgraded shares of Ethan Allen Interiors (NYSE:ETH) from a sell rating to a hold rating in a report released on Tuesday morning.
+Ethan Allen Interiors (NYSE:ETH) was upgraded by Zacks Investment Research from a “sell” rating to a “hold” rating in a note issued to investors on Tuesday, March 27th.

 According to Zacks, “Ethan Allen Interiors Inc. is a leading interior design company and manufacturer and retailer of quality home furnishings.
 The Company offers free interior design service to its clients and sells a full range of furniture products and decorative accessories through ethanallen.com and a network of the Design Centers in the United States and abroad.
 Ethan Allen owns and operates eight manufacturing facilities including six manufacturing facilities in the United States plus a plant in Mexico and one in Honduras. “

-Other equities research analysts also recently issued reports about the stock.
-Stifel Nicolaus cut their target price on shares of Ethan Allen Interiors from $30.00 to $27.00 and set a hold rating for the company in a research note on Thursday, January 25th.
-Telsey Advisory Group reiterated a market perform rating and issued a $27.00 target price (down from $33.00) on shares of Ethan Allen Interiors in a research note on Wednesday, January 17th.
-Five investment analysts have rated the stock with a hold rating and one has issued a buy rating to the company’s stock.
-Ethan Allen Interiors has an average rating of Hold and a consensus price target of $29.50.
+Other analysts have also recently issued reports about the company.
+Telsey Advisory Group reduced their price objective on Ethan Allen Interiors from $27.00 to $26.00 and set a “market perform” rating on the stock in a research note on Thursday, January 25th.
+Stifel Nicolaus cut their target price on Ethan Allen Interiors from $30.00 to $27.00 and set a “hold” rating on the stock in a research report on Thursday, January 25th.
+One research analyst has rated the stock with a sell rating, four have issued a hold rating and one has given a buy rating to the company.
+The stock currently has an average rating of “Hold” and an average target price of $29.50.

-Ethan Allen Interiors (NYSE:ETH) last issued its earnings results on Wednesday, January 24th.
-The company reported $0.53 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $0.51 by $0.02.
-Ethan Allen Interiors had a net margin of 4.80% and a return on equity of 10.06%.
-The business had revenue of $198.50 million during the quarter, compared to the consensus estimate of $198.50 million.
-During the same period last year, the business posted $0.39 EPS.
-Ethan Allen Interiors’s revenue was up 2.0% on a year-over-year basis. research analysts anticipate that Ethan Allen Interiors will post 1.6 earnings per share for the current year.
+Ethan Allen Interiors (NYSE:ETH) last issued its quarterly earnings data on Wednesday, January 24th.
+The company reported $0.53 earnings per share for the quarter, topping the consensus estimate of $0.51 by $0.02.
+Ethan Allen Interiors had a return on equity of 10.06% and a net margin of 4.80%.
+The company had revenue of $198.50 million during the quarter, compared to analyst estimates of $198.50 million.
+During the same period in the prior year, the business posted $0.39 earnings per share.
+The firm’s revenue for the quarter was up 2.0% compared to the same quarter last year. research analysts forecast that Ethan Allen Interiors will post 1.6 EPS for the current year.

-The company also recently announced a quarterly dividend, which will be paid on Wednesday, April 25th.
-Investors of record on Wednesday, April 11th will be paid a $0.19 dividend.
-The ex-dividend date of this dividend is Tuesday, April 10th.
-This represents a $0.76 annualized dividend and a yield of 3.31%.
-Ethan Allen Interiors’s dividend payout ratio (DPR) is currently 58.02%.

-In related news, Chairman M Farooq Kathwari acquired 4,090 shares of the business’s stock in a transaction on Thursday, February 8th.
-The stock was purchased at an average cost of $24.37 per share, for a total transaction of $99,673.30.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Also, CFO Corey Whitely acquired 1,700 shares of the business’s stock in a transaction on Thursday, February 8th.
-The shares were bought at an average price of $24.65 per share, with a total value of $41,905.00.
-Following the completion of the transaction, the chief financial officer now directly owns 12,574 shares of the company’s stock, valued at $309,949.10.
+In related news, CFO Corey Whitely acquired 1,700 shares of the stock in a transaction dated Thursday, February 8th.
+The stock was bought at an average cost of $24.65 per share, with a total value of $41,905.00.
+Following the purchase, the chief financial officer now directly owns 12,574 shares of the company’s stock, valued at $309,949.10.
+The transaction was disclosed in a filing with the SEC, which is available through this link.
+Also, Chairman M Farooq Kathwari acquired 4,090 shares of the stock in a transaction dated Thursday, February 8th.
+The shares were bought at an average cost of $24.37 per share, with a total value of $99,673.30.
 The disclosure for this purchase can be found here.
-Insiders purchased a total of 6,630 shares of company stock valued at $161,654 over the last quarter.
-10.50% of the stock is currently owned by company insiders.
+Insiders have purchased a total of 6,630 shares of company stock valued at $161,654 over the last 90 days.
+Insiders own 10.50% of the company’s stock.

-A number of hedge funds have recently modified their holdings of the business.
-Boston Private Wealth LLC lifted its position in Ethan Allen Interiors by 5.4% during the third quarter.
-Boston Private Wealth LLC now owns 35,643 shares of the company’s stock worth $1,155,000 after acquiring an additional 1,838 shares during the last quarter.
-Municipal Employees Retirement System of Michigan lifted its position in Ethan Allen Interiors by 41.5% during the third quarter.
-Municipal Employees Retirement System of Michigan now owns 12,100 shares of the company’s stock worth $392,000 after acquiring an additional 3,550 shares during the last quarter.
-LSV Asset Management lifted its position in Ethan Allen Interiors by 0.3% during the fourth quarter.
-LSV Asset Management now owns 1,182,752 shares of the company’s stock worth $33,826,000 after acquiring an additional 3,900 shares during the last quarter.
-Capital Fund Management S.A. lifted its position in Ethan Allen Interiors by 58.6% during the fourth quarter.
-Capital Fund Management S.A. now owns 11,100 shares of the company’s stock worth $317,000 after acquiring an additional 4,100 shares during the last quarter.
-Finally, Nisa Investment Advisors LLC lifted its position in Ethan Allen Interiors by 41.7% during the fourth quarter.
-Nisa Investment Advisors LLC now owns 14,270 shares of the company’s stock worth $408,000 after acquiring an additional 4,200 shares during the last quarter.
-Hedge funds and other institutional investors own 99.41% of the company’s stock.
+A number of large investors have recently bought and sold shares of ETH.
+BNP Paribas Arbitrage SA boosted its position in Ethan Allen Interiors by 50.7% in the 3rd quarter.
+BNP Paribas Arbitrage SA now owns 17,656 shares of the company’s stock valued at $572,000 after buying an additional 5,937 shares during the last quarter.
+Municipal Employees Retirement System of Michigan raised its stake in Ethan Allen Interiors by 41.5% during the third quarter.
+Municipal Employees Retirement System of Michigan now owns 12,100 shares of the company’s stock worth $392,000 after acquiring an additional 3,550 shares during the period.
+Rhumbline Advisers raised its stake in Ethan Allen Interiors by 28.5% during the third quarter.
+Rhumbline Advisers now owns 70,926 shares of the company’s stock worth $2,298,000 after acquiring an additional 15,730 shares during the period.
+SG Americas Securities LLC raised its stake in Ethan Allen Interiors by 180.1% during the third quarter.
+SG Americas Securities LLC now owns 10,864 shares of the company’s stock worth $352,000 after acquiring an additional 6,986 shares during the period.
+Finally, Ameriprise Financial Inc. raised its stake in Ethan Allen Interiors by 8.4% during the third quarter.
+Ameriprise Financial Inc. now owns 355,375 shares of the company’s stock worth $11,515,000 after acquiring an additional 27,510 shares during the period.
+99.41% of the stock is owned by institutional investors.

-COPYRIGHT VIOLATION WARNING: This article was published by Macon Daily and is the property of of Macon Daily.
-If you are accessing this article on another domain, it was stolen and republished in violation of U.S. and international trademark & copyright legislation.
-The correct version of this article can be accessed at https://macondaily.com/2018/03/30/ethan-allen-interiors-eth-upgraded-at-zacks-investment-research.html.
+ILLEGAL ACTIVITY NOTICE: This report was first reported by Macon Daily and is the property of of Macon Daily.
+If you are accessing this report on another website, it was copied illegally and reposted in violation of US & international trademark & copyright legislation.
+The original version of this report can be accessed at https://macondaily.com/2018/04/06/ethan-allen-interiors-eth-upgraded-at-zacks-investment-research-updated.html.

 Ethan Allen Interiors Company Profile